 There are particular appraisal challenges regarding a property in foreclosure or one that has gone back to the bank's control.

-When there is a home in foreclosure, you need to understand the difference between fair market value and "quick disposition" price to evaluate your possible charge-off liability.
-At Metro Appraisals, we have the training in both producing snapshots of fair market value for our mortgage originating clients, in addition to "quick sale" forecasts that understand your timeline.
+When there is a property in foreclosure, you should know the difference between fair market price and "quick disposition" value to evaluate your possible charge-off liability.
+Metro Appraisals has the background in both providing snapshots of fair market value for our mortgage lending clients, in addition to "quick sale" forecasts that understand your time line.

-You need a company who has the expertise to handle the particular dynamics of a foreclosure appraisal.
-Contact Metro Appraisals for a company you can rely on.
+You need a company who has the training to work with the special dynamics of a foreclosure appraisal.
+For a company you can trust, contact Metro Appraisals.

-For a house that has already returned to bank owned, you probably will be going for a fast resolution .
-However, you might want to understand and review three values: as-is, as repaired, and "quick sale."
-These represent the worth of the property without any work performed, with the repairs due to make the home marketable at full market value consistent with the other properties in the area, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, possibly to someone who'd prefer to finish the job themselves.
-Again, we understand your timeline and the unique circumstances of an REO house, as well as the specific information you'll need -- competing listings, market trends, and so forth.
-You can rely on Metro Appraisals to handle the task of your REO professionally and efficiently.
+For real estate that has already changed to Real Estate Owned, you typically will want to get rid of it quickly .
+But you may want to know about and examine three values: as-is, as repaired, and "quick sale."
+These correspond to the worth of the house without any work performed, with the work required to make the house marketable at full market value appropriate with competing homes in the neighborhood, and, somewhere in between, with minimal investment in repairs - selling the property quickly, most likely to someone who'd prefer to finish the job themselves.
+Again, we understand your urgency and the unique situation of a Real Estate Owned home, as well as the unique data you will need -- competing listings, neighborhood trends, and the like.
+You can rely on Metro Appraisals to handle the task of your bank owned property professionally and efficiently.
 Contact us today.